<meta name="robots" content="noindex">

 13

-Licensing Program Analyst (LPA) Esther Cortez conducted a subsequent complaint visit to deliver findings for the above allegation.
-The LPA met with Administrator Brandy McCauley and explained the reason for the visit.
+Licensing Program Analyst (LPA) Zabel Chochian conducted a subsequent complaint visit to deliver investigation finding for the above noted allegations.
+Upon arrival LPA met with Executive Director (ED) Brandy McCauley and reason for the visit was explained.

 Unsubstantiated